andreasabel/inCode/entry/id/9.md

 or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

 [^1]: Why is it called the "Path Integral" formulation?
 When we add up something
-    at every single point on a path, we are mathematically perfoming a "Path Integral".
+    at every single point on a path, we are mathematically performing a "Path Integral".
 So Path Integral Formulation means "physics based on the adding up stuff for every point on a path".